yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Your data is processed at the Yugabyte Cloud account level, and each cloud account is a single tenant, meaning it runs its components for only one customer.
 Clusters in your cloud are isolated from each other in a separate VPC, and access is limited to the IP addresses you specify in allow lists assigned to each cluster.
 Resources are not shared between clusters.

-Yugabyte Cloud uses both encryption in transit and encryption at rest to protect clusters and cloud infrastructure, and provides DDoS and application layer protection, and automatically blocks network protocol and volumetric DDoS attacks.
+Yugabyte Cloud uses both encryption in transit and encryption at rest to protect clusters and cloud infrastructure.
+Yugabyte Cloud also provides DDoS and application layer protection, and automatically blocks network protocol and volumetric DDoS attacks.

 Yugabyte Cloud uses a shared responsibility model for cloud security.
 For more information on Yugabyte Cloud security, refer to [Security architecture](../cloud-security/).